– Mayor Richard J. Daley, 1961

 At 588 feet, even just the 65-story core of Marina City’s east tower was recognized as the tallest concrete structure in the world.
 It contained 8,000 tons of concrete.
 The west tower core was not far behind, having reached 27 stories.

-Nancy Goldberg at Maxim’s in January 1964.
 Construction did not stop for the ceremony.
 Even amplified by loudspeaker, the speeches at times were barely audible over the noise.
-Said Nancy Goldberg (left), “We don’t stop for anything.”
+Said Nancy Goldberg, “We don’t stop for anything.”

 After remarks by city and county officials, labor leaders, bankers, and representatives of the construction company, the bucket was sent up to the 65th floor.

-McFetridge then said he would send a 20-foot pine tree and asked for a volunteer to go with it.
+McFetridge then said he would send a 20-foot pine tree and asked for a volunteer to go to the top with the tree.
 When no one stepped forward, the labor leader mused that he might have to send up his wife.
 Instead, the tree went alone and the ceremony, which had lasted about a half hour, was over.

 Work would soon be visible on the multi-level structure below the towers, the office building, and the theater.
 Brochures would soon be mailed to 2,650 people who had inquired about renting one of Marina City’s 896 apartments.
 The management company expected the first tenants would move in before May 1, 1962, and that by Christmas 1962, all of Marina City’s apartments in both towers would be rented.